Sanyadude/scrollable-table.js/README.md

 </pre></br>
 ScrollableTable has 2 methods you can call -
 </br>
-resets all attributes and delete all wrappers that was added/created;</br>
+resets all attributes and delete all wrappers that was added/created -
 <pre>
 scrollableTable.resetTableHead();
 </pre>
 </br>
-creates table again;
+creates table again -
 <pre>
 scrollableTable.createScrollableTable();
 </pre>